 If you are concerned about a child’s well-being or safety, please notify a member of the school’s safeguarding team: South Bersted Safeguarding Booklet for visitors

-If you are concerned about a child’s safety outside of school, or during the school holidays you can raise your concerns with Multi Agency Safeguarding Hub (MASH): Making a referral
+If you are concerned about a child’s safety outside of school, or during the school holidays you can raise your concerns with the Integrated Front Door (IFD): Making a referral

 The NSPCC helpline is staffed by trained professionals who can provide expert advice and support if you are concerned about a child, if you are a parent or carer looking for advice and guidance.
 NSPCC Helpline